peeveen/beatprompter/docs/MIDI.md

 {with_midi_stop}
 ```

+### MIDI commands

+If an alias contains a `{midi_command}` tag, it will be shown in the main list under the "MIDI
+Commands" filter.
+You can then click on these list items to send the MIDI commands.
+This is useful
+for triggering MIDI events manually, such as changing lighting, BGM, whatever.

+You should only add the `{midi_command}` tag to aliases that do *not* accept parameters.
+If you add
+it to an alias that requires parameters, the alias will fail to parse correctly.

 ## MIDI Beat Clock Signals

 This is obviously a timing-critical feature.
 Due to the nature of the operating system, the